ihmeuw/covid-model-seiir-pipeline/docs/index.md

  compartments.
 At last it obtains the beta from the spline and all the compartments of the SEIIR ODE.

+#### Beta Regression

+The beta regression task loads the outputs of an ODE fit and covariate data based on the settings provided when you created a version

-After getting a smoothed beta curve, it fits a regression using covariates provided in your specs to the smooth beta.
+It fits a regression using covariates provided in your specs to the smooth beta.
 The exact model it's fitting is actually a number of different regression models done in stages, fixing coefficient values at different stages of the regression.
 Some of these regressions have random effects.
 To date when this regression needs to change, we change